VarunDhiman421/AdServer/readme.md

  - Try and fetch a valid record

 ##### The application also contains junit test cases that can be run from eclipse

+### Scale Up
+The servlet 3 architecture used in the application is somewhat hard to maintain and scale.
+Addition of a new action (service) would be much easier if done via RESTful style using jersey implementation.
+<p>For persistence I had 3 choices</p>
+ - Relational database like sqllite or mysql *More reliable but longer setup time and harder to bundle*
+ - Store an object inside the server context *Easiest to implement but data is lost on server shutdown*
+ - Persist json to file system *Data persists after jvm exit but harder data manipulation*

+ I decided to stick with 3 because it seemed it met both the other approaches midway.
+As the application becomes bigger, a DB with hibernate layer would be serve the purpose better.
+ <p>For multi-campaign support for partner, we need to have to separate tables partner and campaign where partnerID(number) can be used as
+ a foreign key campaign table</p>